jnozzi/cocoadev.com/markdown/DifferentTypesOfAppActivation.md

 In both situations the Application delegate will receive a applicaitonWillBecomeActive: and applicationDidBecomeActive: event.

 Knowing which type of activation occurred is useful when your Application has custom windows that need to behave differently.
 Unfortunately there's no explicit way to tell the two different activations apart.
-This article discusses how to differentiate between the two types of activation. --General/SaileshAgrawal
+This article discusses how to differentiate between the two types of activation. --SaileshAgrawal

 ----
 **Step 1: Partial Solution**